Blueberry Crisp Recipe

 Blueberry Filling

 • Blueberries: I prefer fresh, but you could use frozen.
-Frozen blueberries do often have extra moisture though and are frozen solid, so you’ll want to bake it a touch longer for it have time to heat up and thicken it a little more.
+Frozen blueberries do often have extra moisture, though, and are frozen solid.
+So if you use frozen you’ll want to bake your crisp a touch longer.

 • Brown sugar: Sweetens the berries with hints of molasses.